Boycott or vote: Iraqis divided as polls open for provincial council elections

-Iraqis head to the polls on Monday in the first provincial council elections in more than a decade amid calls for a boycott of the vote.
+Iraqis cast their ballots on Monday in the first provincial council elections in more than a decade amid calls for a boycott of the vote, mainly by influential Shiite cleric Moqtada Al Sadr.

-About 6,000 candidates will be vying for 285 seats nationwide, according to the Independent High Electoral Commission.
+About 6,000 candidates are vying for 285 seats nationwide, according to the Independent High Electoral Commission.
 These include 10 seats reserved for ethnic and religious minorities, namely Christians, Yazidis and Sabians.

 The field includes about 1,600 women, for whom a quarter of the seats are reserved.